Bourban/Yet-Another-SFML-Game/README.md

 ### Component classes

 Several classess in the project are implemented through dependency injection as component classes.
 These classes are only instantiated as members (components) of other classes.
 They have an 'owner' reference member which points to the object that 'owns' it at runtime.
-The `PlayerController` class is one such class, and has a constructor which takes a `Player*` parameter, this is assigned to `m_owner` in an initialiser list:
+The `PlayerController` class is one such class, and has a constructor which takes a `Player*` parameter, this is assigned to `m_player` in an initialiser list:

 `PlayerController::PlayerController(Player* player) : m_player(player){}`